 Where can I find the live event schedule?

-...and detailed daily listings that overview each day and each programme by clicking on the day or programme.
+Click on the programme icon in the header and you'll find detailed daily listings for each day and each programme by clicking on the day or the programme.

 Can I watch on my TV?